placerda/bicep-registry-modules/avm/ptn/ai-ml/landing-zone/README.md

 Backend address pool name for the rule.

-- Required: Yes
+- Required: No
 - Type: string

 ### Parameter: `appGatewayDefinition.urlPathMapConfigurations.>Any_other_property<.pathRules.>Any_other_property<.backendHttpSettingsName`

 Backend HTTP settings name for the rule.

-- Required: Yes
+- Required: No
 - Type: string

 ### Parameter: `appGatewayDefinition.urlPathMapConfigurations.>Any_other_property<.pathRules.>Any_other_property<.redirectConfigurationName`

 Redirect configuration name for the rule.

-- Required: Yes
+- Required: No
 - Type: string

 ### Parameter: `appGatewayDefinition.urlPathMapConfigurations.>Any_other_property<.pathRules.>Any_other_property<.rewriteRuleSetName`

 Rewrite rule set name for the rule.

-- Required: Yes
+- Required: No
 - Type: string

 ### Parameter: `appGatewayDefinition.urlPathMapConfigurations.>Any_other_property<.defaultBackendAddressPoolName`

 Default backend address pool name.

-- Required: Yes
+- Required: No
 - Type: string

 ### Parameter: `appGatewayDefinition.urlPathMapConfigurations.>Any_other_property<.defaultBackendHttpSettingsName`

 Default backend HTTP settings name.

-- Required: Yes
+- Required: No
 - Type: string

 ### Parameter: `appGatewayDefinition.urlPathMapConfigurations.>Any_other_property<.defaultRedirectConfigurationName`

 Default redirect configuration name.

-- Required: Yes
+- Required: No
 - Type: string

 ### Parameter: `appGatewayDefinition.urlPathMapConfigurations.>Any_other_property<.defaultRewriteRuleSetName`

 Default rewrite rule set name.

-- Required: Yes
+- Required: No
 - Type: string

 ### Parameter: `appInsightsDefinition`